Top tips for CAO applicantsPosted: 10 January, 2018

 The Oifig na Gaeilge stand at the DIT Open Day in December

 With mock exams looming January is already a stressful time for Leaving Certificate students, however, Frank Costello, Head of Enrolment Planning & Admissions at DIT advises that making an early application is also a stress-free way to register for the CAO.
 “Some students will already be sure of the programmes they wish to study while others may still be grappling with this major life decision.
 My advice to the latter is there is no need to worry – you still have time to decide what you wish to study.
-An early application will ensure you’re registered in the system and over the next six months you will have time to give consideration to all your options.”
+Applying by 1 February will ensure you’re registered in the system and over the next six months you will have time to give consideration to all your options.”

 01 February is a final deadline for some programmes as Costello points out: “For programmes that require applicants to submit a portfolio, attend an audition or interview, it’s important to remember that they must select that programme by 01 February.
 For example, any students looking at programmes in DIT in music, drama, fine art, visual communications, interior design or photography need to be aware that 01 February is the cut-off date for applications.”

 Students over the age of 23 who are considering an application through the CAO should also apply early, according to Costello: “While mature applicants can apply at any time up to the final deadline, we would always advise them to get their initial application in by 01 February also.
 Mature students are usually quite clear about their programme preferences and, by applying as early as possible, they will have the best chance of securing a place on their first choice.”